Las Vegas Visitation Lawyer

 Child custody and visitation issues can be equally as emotional as divorce issues.
-An experienced Las Vegas family law attorney can help you through this process and to guide you towards making decisions that are in the best interest of your children.
+An experienced attorney can help you through this process and to guide you towards making decisions that are in the best interest of your children.
 Our lawyers at The Hill Law Group are experienced in visitation issues and can help you accomplish this by guiding you through the complex legal process so you can focus on the needs of your family.

-To learn more about our firm can help with your visitation schedule, call us at (702) 781-7222.
+To learn more about our family law firm can help with your visitation schedule, contact us now.

 Nevada courts favor joint custody whenever possible and feel it is in the children’s best interest to have regular and frequent contact with both parents following a divorce.
 They also recognize the importance of maintaining regular and healthy relationships between children and parents who were never married.

 Establishing a Parenting Plan for Visitation That Works for Everyone

 A visitation attorney can help create a parenting plan which addresses visitation, as well as legal and physical custody issues.
 The custodial time for each parent will be spelled out regarding the dates and times for each parent to have visitation with the children and the location to exchange the children.
 Visitation schedules seem to work best when they are as detailed as possible and The Hill Law Group is experienced in creating schedules that are designed to avoid conflict.
 We can go over the children’s school schedules, all holidays and any applicable religious holidays so your parenting plan can be as inclusive as necessary.